dhurlburtusa/shortcuts/redux_saga/redux_saga-notes.md

 The mental model is that a saga is like a separate thread in your application that's solely responsible for side effects. `redux-saga` is a redux middleware, which means this thread can be started, paused, and cancelled from the main application with normal redux actions, it has access to the full redux application state, and it can dispatch redux actions as well.

+## Using Saga Helpers

+`redux-saga` provides some helper effects wrapping internal functions to spawn tasks when some specific actions are dispatched to the Store.

 ## Misc

 - Note that unlike in redux-thunk, our component dispatches a plain object action.
 (TODO: Confirm that this generally applies to redux-saga.)